rocktronica/OneFileCMS/readme.markdown

 # Current stable version: 3.3.16

-### Auguest 15, 2012
+### Auguest 14, 2012

-- Added admin/config screens for updating password and username using OneFileCMS itself, so manual editing of OneFileCMS is not required (but is still possible, of course).
+- OneFileCMS now can now update the password and username itself, so manual editing of OneFileCMS is not required (but is still possible, of course).
 - Removed plain text $PASSWORD option.
 - Added options to Rename, Copy, or Delete files from Index screen.